 5. Massage;

-7. Electrophoresis (introduction of medicinal substances through the skin using electrodes);
+7. Electrophoresis (administration of medicinal substances through the skin using electrodes);

 8. Magnetotherapy (exposure to magnetic fields);